githubteacher/feb-devs/places/london-uk.md

 ## Places to Eat
 - St George's Inn
+- Franco Manco
+- Meat Liquor

 ## Things to do
 - Queue for the Tube
+- Stand on the right of the escalator
 - Visit the Space Museum
 - Cycle in Hyde Park